 |---|---|---|

-| Higher yield | more juice per pound of produce | better margins |
+| Higher yield potential | More juice per pound (especially greens) | Improves cost per serving |

-Best Uses for Cold-Press Juicers
+Best Uses for Cold Press Systems

-| Best Use Case | Why Cold-Press Fits |
+| Best Use Case | Why Cold Press Fits |

 |---|---|

-| Premium juice bars | quality is the selling point |
+| Premium juice bars | Quality is part of the brand |

-| Pre-bottled juice programs | longer shelf life, more stable juice |
+| Bottled juice programs | More stable texture + separation resistance |

-| Higher-margin menus | strong ROI through yield |
+| Higher-margin blends | Yield supports stronger ROI |

-Considerations
+Operational Considerations

 | Consideration | Why It Matters |